Teaching Land Economy at St John's

 No specific subjects required.

 Those invited for interview will have two interviews, a general interview with the Tutor for the subject and a subject interview with the Director of Studies.
-The aim of these interviews, which last around 30 minutes each, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
+The aim of these interviews is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
 Although the Director of Studies will naturally want to discuss subject-related questions with you, no special preparation is necessary, or indeed desirable.
 Typically the questions and discussion will explore issues such as: what drives and sustains global and local differences in human welfare and levels of economic development; the causes and consequences of urban agglomeration; sustainable development in the light of current concerns about the environment; and others, as these topics do not exhaust, or define, the possibilities.
 There is no attempt to catch candidates out by asking very detailed technical questions.
 The interview is not a test of memory, or of detailed factual knowledge.
 It is more concerned with exploring your ability to think through a particular problem, explore different dimensions and produce a coherent and well-founded answer.
 An aptitude for problem solving is something we would be looking for, and good quantitative skills with a solid capacity for mathematical or scientific thinking are a definite asset, combined with excellent writing skills.
+Remote interviews may be considered in exceptional circumstances.

 Applicants will sit the University’s Pre-Interview assessment for Land Economy.
 More information can be found on the University’s webpage for Admissions Assessments.